CartoDB/Windshaft-cartodb/docs/Map-API.md

 ### Remove

 Anonymous maps cannot be removed by an API call.
 They will expire after about five minutes but sometimes longer.
 If an anonymous map expires and tiles are requested from it, an error will be raised.
-This could happen if a user leaves a map open and after time returns to the map an attempts to interact with it in a way that requires new tiles (e.g. zoom).
+This could happen if a user leaves a map open and after time, returns to the map and attempts to interact with it in a way that requires new tiles (e.g. zoom).
 The client will need to go through the steps of creating the map again to fix the problem.

 ## Named Maps

 Named maps are essentially the same as anonymous maps except the mapconfig is stored on the server and the map is given a unique name.
-Two other big differences are that you can create named maps from private data, and that users without an API Key can see them even though they are from that private data.
+Two other big differences are: you can create named maps from private data and that users without an API Key can see them even though they are from that private data.

 The main two differences compared to anonymous maps are: